wraithjpr/functional-java/README.md

 It is dependent on features of Java 8 and later.

+I am inspired by the book Hutton, G.; Programming in Haskell; 2016 2nd edition; Cambridge University Press.
+I want to have simple Maybe and Either as a functor and a monad so that I can use them for my work in Java to achieve:

+- avoid nulls;
+- avoid throwing exceptions.

 ## How to run locally

 From the project root folder: